Stacie Warren, PhD

 I am from all over the U.S. including California, Texas, Virginia, Minnesota, and Ohio!
 I received a BS in Psychology and a BS in Gender & Women’s Studies from Minnesota State University Mankato (MSU).
 While at MSU, I worked as the manager of Dr. Dawn Albertson’s biopsychology research lab.
 My individual research dealt with sex differences in the brain and the factors which promote neurosexism.
 Currently, my research interest lies in cognitive deficits resulting from traumatic brain injury, stroke, and dementias.
 The cognitive deficits I find most compelling are language, motor/perception, and memory.
 Additionally, I am interested in how these individuals perform on neuropsychological assessment and how their brains appear on neuroimage.
 In the future, I hope to work as a clinical neuropsychologist.
 In my free time I like to paint, read, and make music with my friends and family.

-I was born in France and moved to the United States to attend Smith College to pursue a BA in psychology and English literature.
-During my undergrad, I worked as a research assistant at Brattleboro Retreat in Vermont and in Dr. Nnamdi Pole’s lab.
-After graduating, I worked at PatientsLikeMe in Cambridge, Massachusetts before moving to the Bay Area to attend Palo Alto University.
-My current research interest involves finding evidence for complimentary interventions that will increase treatment engagement in attempts to lower attrition rates.
-I am also working on a project with a fellow student regarding shame and the impact it has on recidivism.
-After graduation, I hope to open my own practice and continue to contribute to the research of complimentary therapies.
-In my free time, I am either on the beach with my dog, eating my way through San Francisco, or watching movies.
+I was born and raised in France.
+I moved to the United States to attend Smith College to pursue a BA in psychology and English literature.
+At Smith, I worked as a research assistant at Brattleboro Retreat in Vermont and in Dr. Nnamdi Pole’s lab.
+After graduating, I worked in the research department at PatientsLikeMe in Cambridge, Massachusetts before moving to the Bay Area to attend Palo Alto University.
+My primary research interest as a PhD student is intolerance of uncertainty and its impact on cognition, emotion, and psychopathology.
+After graduation, I hope to open my own community clinic and continue to contribute to the research of intolerance of uncertainty.
+In my free time, I am either on the beach or camping with my dog, eating my way through San Francisco, or watching movies.